Quantum-based solution of time-dependent complex Riccati equations: Effective Hamiltonian and solution of the Bloch equations

-Furthermore, if we consider a realization of this algebra for the Pauli operators $\sigma_{+}$, $\sigma_{-}$ and $\sigma_{z}$, with $\sigma_{\pm}=\sigma_{x}\pm i\sigma_{y}$, we note that the above hamiltonian will be exactly the same of a TD-qubit \cite{de-Clercq-2016, DMT-BCH-2020} with $\Omega(t)$ the Rabi frequency and $\Delta\omega$ an effective detuning.
-We can conclude, therefore, that the time evolution of a TD-qubit is, among several other possible TD systems of the $\mathfrak{su}(2)$ Lie algebra, a set up equivalent to RMN described by the Bloch equations in the rotation frame and with relaxation terms neglected, a result that is in agreement with the well-known connection between quantum optics and RMN \cite{de_Graaf_2019}.
-Note that although there are some exact solutions for a TD-qubit with certain driving terms (see e.g., Ref. \cite{Enriquez_2018}), our general approach allows us to consider arbitrary complex TD functions for the Rabi frequency as well as arbitrary real-valued functions for the detuning.
+Furthermore, if we consider a realization of this algebra for the Pauli operators $\sigma_{+}$, $\sigma_{-}$ and $\sigma_{z}$, with $\sigma_{\pm}=\sigma_{x}\pm i\sigma_{y}$, we note that the above Hamiltonian will be exactly the same of a TD-qubit \cite{de-Clercq-2016, DMT-BCH-2020} with $\Omega(t)$ the Rabi frequency and $\Delta\omega$ an effective detuning.
+We conclude, therefore, that the time evolution of a TD-qubit is, among several other possible TD systems of the $\mathfrak{su}(2)$ Lie algebra, a set up equivalent to RMN described by the Bloch equations in the rotation frame and with relaxation terms neglected, a result that is in agreement with the well-known connection between quantum optics and RMN \cite{de_Graaf_2019}.
+Note that, although there are some exact solutions for a TD-qubit with certain driving terms (see e.g., Ref. \cite{Enriquez_2018}), our general approach allows us to consider arbitrary complex TD functions for the Rabi frequency as well as arbitrary real-valued functions for the detuning.

-A non trivial emblematic example with analytical solution for the BRE and with relevant experimental applications in NMR comes from the use of a complex hyperbolic secant pulse as the driven function for the Rabi frequency \cite{Silver_1985}.
+A nontrivial emblematic example with analytical solution for the BRE and with relevant experimental applications in NMR comes from the use of a complex hyperbolic secant pulse as the driving function for the Rabi frequency \cite{Silver_1985}.
 Moreover, choosing appropriately the domain of the involved functions, spin inversion phenomenon can be achieved.
 As a consistency test, we now shall recover the results for such driving.
 Let us consider the following family of functions for the Rabi frequency:

 where $\mu$ is a real constant and $\Omega_{o}$ is the pulse amplitude.
 Using the above driving, the BRE (\ref{eq:BlochRiccati}) can be transformed in a hypergeometric equation with known solutions.
 After taking into account the initial conditions, the authors in Ref. \cite{Silver_1985} found for the stationary solution of the magnitude of $f(t)$ the following simple expression